DavidKendig/EZBattleMap/README.md

 ## Image Library Storage

-Your battlemap library is stored permanently in your user home directory:
+Your battlemap and token libraries are stored permanently in your user home directory:

 **Location**: `~/.ezbattlemap/` (or `C:\Users\YourName\.ezbattlemap\` on Windows)

 **Directory Structure**:
 ```
 ~/.ezbattlemap/
-├── images/           # Full-size battlemap images
+├── maps/             # Full-size battlemap images
+├── tokens/           # Token/character images
-├── thumbnails/       # Auto-generated 150x150px thumbnails
+├── thumbnails/       # Auto-generated 150x150px thumbnails (shared)
-└── library.dat       # Metadata (names, categories, tags, notes)
+└── library.dat       # Metadata for both libraries (names, categories, tags, notes)
 ```

+**Library Types**:
+- **Maps Library**: Store your battlemaps, dungeon tiles, and scene backgrounds
+- **Tokens Library**: Store character tokens, monster tokens, and markers
+- Switch between libraries using the "Library" dropdown in the left panel
+- Each library has independent categories and organization

 **Important Notes**:
-- Images are automatically copied to the library when you click "Add Image"
+- Images are automatically copied to the appropriate library folder when you click "Add Image"
 - Original files are not modified or moved
 - Deleting from library removes images from `.ezbattlemap/` only
 - To backup your library, copy the entire `.ezbattlemap/` folder
 - To share your library across computers, copy `.ezbattlemap/` to the new machine
 - Library persists between sessions and program updates
+- Maps and tokens can have the same filenames (stored in separate directories)

 ## License